-Try this simple stir-together recipe for perfectly fluffy Blueberry Mini Muffins every time—whether for breakfast or kids snack time.
+Try this simple stir-together recipe for perfectly fluffy Mini Blueberry Muffins every time—whether for breakfast or snack time.
 (These are perfect for kids who love Little Bites muffins!)

 mini blueberry muffins on wire rack

-We’ve been on a serious muffin kick lately—even more than usual!—and while my kids are always up for Mini Chocolate Chip Muffins and Sprinkle Muffins, these blueberry version is a close second.
-It’s easy to stir together and is bursting with fruit.
+We’ve been on a serious muffin kick lately—even more than usual!—and while my kids are always up for Mini Chocolate Chip Muffins and Sprinkle Muffins, this blueberry recipe is also a hit.

-You don’t need any fussy equipment to make this mini blueberry muffin recipe—no electric mixer or hand mixer needed—so just pull out a large mixing bowl and spoon and you’ll be ready to start baking.
+You don’t need any fussy equipment to make these Mini Blueberry Muffins—no electric mixer or hand mixer needed—so just pull out a large mixing bowl and spoon and you’ll be ready to start baking.
+Then, they’re ready as an easy toddler snack or toddler breakfast idea with ample nutrition and low added sugars.

 Ingredients You Need

-To make this recipe you’ll need the following ingredients.
+To make this mini blueberry muffin recipe, you’ll need the following ingredients.

 ingredients in mini blueberry muffins